camunda/camunda-docs/docs/guides/use-connectors-in-hybrid-mode.md

 ### Option 2: Build your own runtime

 :::note When to use?
-Use this option, when you make modification to the original Connectors runtime, existing Connectors, and/or other related changes.
+Use this option when you make modifications to the original Connectors runtime, existing Connectors, or other related changes.
 This option allows you to start the Connectors runtime bundle with provided Connectors.
 :::